flyingmachine/brave-clojure-web/content/java.md

 ---
-title: Java for Clojurists
+title: Interacting with Java
-link_title: Java for Clojurists
+link_title: Interacting with Java
 kind: documentation
 ---

-# Java for Clojurists
+# Interacting with Java

 There comes a day in every Clojurist's life when she must venture forth from the sanctuary of pure functions and immutable data